R. Smith Simpson

 Robert Smith Simpson (November 9, 1906 – September 5, 2010) was an American career Foreign Service Officer who left the diplomatic corps in 1962 as deputy examiner for the State Department after writing a report in which he highlighted what he perceived to be the ignorance of many diplomatic hopefuls who knew little about the culture and geography of the United States.

 Biography

 Simpson was born November 9, 1906, in Arlington, Virginia and graduated from Washington, D.C.'s Western High School in 1923.
 He earned his undergraduate degree in 1927 and a master's degree in 1928 from the University of Virginia majoring in history, where he was also a member of Phi Sigma Kappa fraternity.
 Simpson was awarded a law degree from the Cornell Law School in 1931 and went to work for the New Deal National Recovery Administration.
-At Columbia University, he worked towards a doctorate in international affairs, but did not complete a dissertation.
+At Columbia University, he worked towards a doctorate in international affairs, but did not have the money to publish his dissertation.
 He was a member of the faculty of the Wharton School of the University of Pennsylvania from 1935 to 1942.